 Three years later, on March 25, 1984, Fr.
 Buela founded the Institute of the Incarnate Word, the priests, in the diocese of San Rafael, Mendoza.
-He founded the sisters, the Institute Servants of the Lord and the Virgin of Matará, on March 19, 1988.
-The two institutes share twin constitutions and both have monasteries dedicated to contemplative life.
+Four years later, on March 19, 1988, he founded the femele branch, the Institute Servants of the Lord and the Virgin of Matará.
+The two Institutes share twin constitutions and both have contemplative branches.

 Together with the laity of our Third Order, all the members of the Religious Family of the Incarnate Word share the same charism: the prolongation of the Incarnation of the Word of God in all the manifestations of the human person.
 Our specific aim is the evangelization of the culture.
 The two institutes of religious life have approximately 1600 members who are working in missions around the world.